BarRaider/streamdeck-tools/README.md

 - Updated dependency packages to latest versions
 - Bug fix where SDConnection was not properly disposed.

-### Version 2.7 is out!
-- Fully wrapped all Stream Deck events (All part of the SDConneciton class).
-See ***"Subscribing to events"*** section below
-- Added extension methods for multiple classes related to brushes/colors
-- Added additional methods under the Tools class, including AddTextPathToGraphics which can be used to correctly position text on a key image based on the Text Settings in the Property Inspector see ***"Showing Title based on settings from Property Inspector"*** section below.
-- Additional error checking
-- Updated dependency packages to latest versions
-- Sample plugin now included in this project on Github

-### 2019-11-17
-- Updated Install.bat (above) to newer version

-### Version 2.6 is out!
-- Added new MD5 functions in the `Tools` helper class
-- Optimized SetImage to not resubmit an image that was just posted to the device.
-Can be overridden with new property in Connection.SetImage() function.

 ## Features
 - Sample plugin now included in this project on Github
 - Simplified working with filenames from the Stream Deck SDK.
 See ***"Working with files"*** section below